bachelor-2014/report/v2/calibration.md

 This has to be done for a step in each direction separately.
-In order to avoid errors having a large effect, we repeat this process multiple times in the implementation and averate the translations computed.
+In order to avoid errors having a large effect, we repeat this process multiple times in the implementation and average the translations computed.

 The first three steps are trivial.
 For our calibration we use the same 9x6 chessboard pattern as a recognizable object.
 This has the advantage that it is